Growth Mindset: The Power of Belief in Career Development

 Someone’s belief in you can supercharge your growth mindset.
 And personal AI counts.
 Learn about mindset, and how Kin AI can help, in this article.

-Some work projects can be especially difficult.
-No matter the planning or foresight, they’re simply plagued with setbacks.
+Some work projects can present difficult tasks that push us out of our comfort zone.
+No matter the planning or foresight, they're simply plagued with setbacks.
 Why is it that some people find these situations easier to deal with than others?
 And why can some people feel more capable at certain times?

 It could be attributed to many things, but research suggests it could be because of —unknowingly or not—the mindset they approach their work with.
-Thankfully, mindset can be consciously changed through a professional mentor, career coaching sessions, journaling, or working with a personal AI, like Kin.
+Thankfully, mindset can be consciously changed through professional mentorship, career coaching sessions, self-reflection through journaling, or working with a personal AI, like Kin.

 But don’t worry: this article will unpack how that works.